Nutram Total Grain Free Dog Food receives the Advisor’s top rating of 5 stars.

 When you consider the protein-boosting effect of the lentils, peas, chickpeas, flaxseed and quinoa, this looks like the profile of a kibble still containing a notable amount of meat.

-Nutram Total Grain Free is a plant-based dry dog food using a notable amount of named meats as its main sources of animal protein, thus earning the brand 5 stars.
+Nutram Total Grain Free is a plant-based dry dog food using a notable amount of named meat meals as its main sources of animal protein, thus earning the brand 5 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.